 Bangkit Academy for Reviving the Postponed Dream Due to Limitations

 Azzahra Novitri Wulandari (22) never imagined that she could be a UI and UX designer like she had dreamed of before.
 Coming from the small island of Bangka Belitung, Zahra used to worry if she could make it to her first career.
-Raised by a strong mother who supports her, her three other siblings often wondered about her future and if she could help to sustain her family.
-Those fears were Zahra’s past.
-Let us share with you how she could overcome her doubts and limitations and grow into a more confident talent.
-Let’s dive into her story below to discover more!
+Raised by a strong mother who supported her, her three other siblings often wondered about her future and whether she could help sustain her family.
+Those fears were Zahra's past.

 Scholarship as the Beginning of Dream Comes True